r-kasidit/carbon-footprint-bsgc2022/readme.md

-# Carbon footprint of the BSGC-27 event
+# :deciduous_tree: Carbon footprint of the BSGC-27 event

-## this code was adpated from here
+In dataset, distances of personal cars, taxi, and subways are from estimation.